All classrooms in Sullivan Hall and the Law School Annex come with standardized, smart podium interfaces.

-- NOTE: VGA adapters required for all personal laptop/tablets.
+- NOTE: VGA adapters are required to use personal laptops/tablets.

-- White boards (faculty must provide their own Dry Erase pens)
+- White boards (faculty must provide their own dry-erase markers)

-- Wireless network and wired Ethernet cable on every podium
+- Wireless network coverage and wired Ethernet cables

-- Wired Ethernet use does not require any SU accounts
+- Wired connections do not require SU credentials

-- Wireless connections require an SU account, to setup guest wireless accounts contact the Help Desk.
+- Wireless connections require an SU account; guest wireless account requests must go through the Help Desk

 - Ceiling Voice-Lift system for student discussions (C1, C5, C6, Courtroom)